Vyral/carlos-gutierrez/_posts/2020-05-07-whats-happening-in-real-estate.md

 tags:
   - Real Estate
   - Market Update
-excerpt: I have some great news to share about the national real estate market.
+excerpt: Here's what you need to know about the national real estate market.
 enclosure:
 pullquote:
 enclosure_type: video/mp4